ronalchn/ajax_pagination/README.md

 ## Background
 This gem depends on Rails 3.1+, jQuery and jquery-historyjs.
 The gem was extracted from http://github.com/xrymbos/nztrain-v2/, and further development will be tied to the needs of the application.
 Therefore, some dependencies are because the application uses a particular version of these other gems.
 If you need to use this in other versions/javascript frameworks, I would welcome any pull requests.
 They are not currently supported because I do not need to use this gem in those other frameworks.

 The original AJAX pagination functionality was inspired by the RailsCasts on pagination with AJAX.
-However, other functionality was added to the pagination, add more modular code was desired, especially when many different controllers need pagination.
+However, other functionality was added to the pagination, and more modular code was desired, especially when many different controllers need pagination.
+Added functionality includes loading cues and support of multiple pagination areas on the same webpage.

 Because the code became more modular, it also made it suitable to turn into a Ruby Gem, so that others can create AJAX pagination without fiddling with the details.